BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Lance 5 points

-The Price of Failure â€” *Yazneg's master is not one to tolerate failure lightly...*
+The Price of Failure — *Yazneg's master is not one to tolerate failure lightly...*
  If your army contains both Azog and Yazneg, and the two are in base contact at the beginning of your Move phase, instead of rolling the dice to make a Courage test when your force is Broken, you can remove Yazneg from play.
 If you do so, Azog is considered to have automatically passed his Courage test and his Stand Fast! will affect the entire battlefield.
 Furthermore, if Yazneg is removed from play in this way then whilst Azog is still alive, all Hunter Orcs, Hunter Orc Captains, Fimbul the Hunter and Narzug re-roll failed Courage tests.

 *One of the captains of Azog's Hunter Orcs, Narzug possesses an unusually exceptional skill with a bow for an Orc, even rivaling that of some Men.
 His arrows are laced with a deadly toxin, and those who are pierced by one of Narzug's arrows will soon be left choking on the poison that rushes through their veins, if the initial shot didn't do the job.
 Like all of those that lead packs of Hunter Orcs, Narzug is a vicious fighter and well-versed in both the art of stealth and brutal hand-to-hand combat.*

-Morgul Arrows â€” see page 96.
+Morgul Arrows — see page 96.
- Lethal Aim â€” *Narzug's skill with a bow is unrivalled within the ranks of the Hunter Orcs.*
+ Lethal Aim — *Narzug's skill with a bow is unrivalled within the ranks of the Hunter Orcs.*
 Each turn, Narzug may spend a single point of Might without reducing his store (even if he has none remaining) to modify either a To Hit roll, an In The Way roll or a To Wound roll when shooting his Orc bow.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image184.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image185.jpeg)